Skip to Main Content

 In its simplest form, a business partnership is an unincorporated business owned by multiple people.
 Profits are divided up among the partners and reported, through the pass-through method, on each partner's personal income tax return.
 In addition, the business will need to file an informational return reporting the partnership's gains and losses to the IRS.

-Pros: Partnerships are easy to start and maintain; however, it's strongly advised that you set up a partnership agreement (think of it as a prenup) to formalize who does what, how profits are split, how you'll handle disagreements and steps for dissolving the partnership.
+Pros: Partnerships are easy to start and maintain; however, it's strongly advised that you set up a partnership agreement to formalize who does what, how profits are split, how you'll handle disagreements and steps for dissolving the partnership.
 You'd be well-advised to work with a lawyer to ensure the agreement is watertight.

 Cons: What works for some may not work for others because a basic partnership doesn't protect its owners' personal assets against anyone who demands payment from the business.
 High-risk professions (law, healthcare, some general contractors) may need more protection.
 For this, consider forming an LLC.